Aadi28/Ethereum-Todo-List/README.md

 # Ethereum-Todo-List

-Simple Ethereum application to manage todo items using blockchain
+A Simple Ethereum application to manage todo items using blockchain.
+Working of a blockchain application
+Working of a smart contract